Environmental Management

 Resource and energy inputs and emissions of environmentally hazardous substances

 • *3.
-PRTR regulation"PRTR" is an abbreviation for Pollutant Release and Transfer Register, which is a system created by the government for reporting the amount of chemical substances released or transferred
+PRTR Law: "PRTR" is an abbreviation for Pollutant Release and Transfer Register, which is a system created by the government for reporting the amount of chemical substances released or transferred

 • *4.
 COD : Chemical Oxygen Demand (water quality index)